KnapsackPro/docs.knapsackpro.com/_posts/2021-03-23-faster-cypress-rspec-test-suite-for-rails-apps-on-github-actions-using-knapsack-pro.md

 ### New Github Actions config file

-For those starting from scratch, here's a full example `.github/workflows/ci.yaml` for a Rails app with Cypress + Rspec with Knapsack tokens for RSpec and Cypress already added.
+For those starting from scratch, here's a full example `.github/workflows/ci.yaml` for a Rails app with Cypress + RSpec with Knapsack tokens for RSpec and Cypress already added.

 {% highlight yml %}
 {% raw %}